DimitrisGahtidis/Deep-Learning-Projects/README.md

 `python fileiwanttoexecute.py`

 # MNIST-Project
-The MNIST project uses the MNIST database of hand written digits to train a neural network.
+The MNIST project uses the [MNIST dataset](http://yann.lecun.com/exdb/mnist/) of hand written digits to train a neural network.
 It is the "hello world" of deep learning projects so it seemed suitable to start here.
 Specifically I wanted to implement [3blue1brown](https://www.youtube.com/c/3blue1brown)'s description of a neural network in his [Neural Networks](https://www.youtube.com/playlist?list=PLZHQObOWTQDNU6R1_67000Dx_ZCJB-3pi) series.
 This model can reach an accuracy of 90% in 100 epochs with a batch size of 100 and a learning rate of 0.1.